chasefleming/fcl-next-scaffold/README.md

 This is a scaffold for an FCL NextJS Dapp on the Flow Blockchain.

-This scaffold provides:
+## Features Provided

-- FCL setup and configuration for all networks
+- FCL setup and configuration
 - Discovery for wallet integration (including Emulator)
 - Flow.json loading for contract placeholders
 - Authentication
 - CDC file loader
 - Custom hooks
+- Deployment

+## Featues TODO

+- Testnet account setup
+- Testnet deployment
+- Mainnet deployment
+- JS Testing

 ## Running the App